cARMO85/International_football/football_analysisv2.md

 In this analysis, we observe that Brazil, Argentina, and Mexico are among the top ranked teams.
 However, it is worth noting that Mexico has a lower average points total, which could be due to the fact that they have played more games.
 It appears that South American teams tend to play more frequently than other teams, but further investigation is needed to confirm this.
 It is important to note that this ranking does not fully reflect the best teams in the world, as it does not take into consideration the quality of opposition and other factors that may affect certain teams more than others.
 For example, South America has historically been dominated by Brazil and Argentina, while Europe has a larger pool of high-quality teams who play each other less frequently.

 ## Is there a correlaton between Own-Goals scored (OGs) and the quality of the team?
-Her we will examine the relationship between the number of own-goals (OGs) scored and a team's average position in the global league table.
+Here we will examine the relationship between the number of own-goals (OGs) scored and a team's average position in the global league table.
 Our hypothesis is that higher-ranked teams are less likely to score OGs.
 To test this, we will use statistical analysis to determine the correlation between these two variables.

 ```r